mvicens/autofront/README.md

 - `gulp` (default) or `gulp serve` are for running a server and develop with live reload.
 - `gulp build` builds production code (folder `dist`).
-- Using `gulp serve:dist`, this distributable application is served but without reloading.
+- Using `gulp serve:dist`, this distributable application is served but without the refreshing.

 ### Domains